 Obstetrics and Gynecology

-This six‑week rotation is divided into two three‑week experiences—one at Parkland Hospital and one at area gynecological practices.
+This six‑week rotation is divided into two three‑week experiences—one at Parkland and one at area gynecological practices.
 The first gives you in-depth exposure to the management of labor and delivery.
 The second, focused on outpatient gynecology, gives you experience in well‑woman gynecologic exams, family planning, and outpatient prenatal and postpartum care.

 This eight‑week rotation in a Dallas-area private physician practice gives you practical outpatient care experience in a primary care setting.
 You’ll deliver acute care and continuing care and address health maintenance issues in partnership with your supervising internal medicine or family practice physician.
 During this rotation, you’ll demonstrate evidence‑based medicine practice skills and complete an evidence‑based research project.